 If you are not a beer drinker cocktails are the better option.
 These come in large cups and are either the classic style or Frozen slushy drinks.
 Both are premixed and incredible sweet varieties and are not overly strong but that’s a good thing when sitting in the sun all day.
 Prices are $14-16 for a 12oz or $27-29 for the 32oz oversized souvenir cups.

 Overall the offering from the MGM is one of the best pool experiences on the Strip.
 It’s a fun and lively young crowd, so make sure that is your thing, and the complex is really diverse and fun.
 The theme is a bit lacking, but it makes up for this by just being really lush, green, and tropical.

-It really is so much fun and we love the Food and Beverage Credit being included in the Cabana Rental.
+It really is so much fun and we love the Food and Beverage Credit is included in the Cabana Rental.
 The lazy river is awesome fun and the overall vibe is just right.
 It’s not flash and posy like Caesars Palace Pool but a bit more adult than Mandalay.
 We still prefer Mirage, but the MGM is not far behind and a better choice if you are after fun rather than relaxation.

-It really is one of the best pools in La VEgas and a real boost to anyone staying at the MGM Grand.
+It really is one of the best pools in La Vegas and a real boost to anyone staying at the MGM Grand.